[?] Subscribe To The Bookkeeping Blog

 Pictures of tea cups remind me to take a "Tea Break" ... because I actually use this website as my reference "goto" site too!

-Submit pictures of your goals ... or your favorite tea cup
+Submit pictures of your view from your desk ... or your favorite tea cup

-If you have a picture that helps you focus on your goal ... and you would like to see it published on this website ... so you can look at it often to keep you focused on your long term goal ... or a picture of your favorite tea or coffee cup ...
+If you want to share a picture of your view ... and you would like to see it published on this website ... or a picture of your favorite tea or coffee cup ... or anything that adds balance to your life

 ... just go to The Bookkeeping Resources Forum ... and submit it.
-I'll publish it.
+I'll publish it ... or not if you say you don't want it published but just want to share it with me.

 Because I work from home, one of the things I try to do ... and I'm not always successful ... is to have what Julia Cameron calls "An Artist Date" ... an excursion.
 Julia's dates were meant to be solitary but I use them to have contact with other people.

 I can do whatever ... as long as it gets me out of the office and my home.
-Here's what happened during my last excursion.
+Here's what happened during an excursion in the summer of 2010.

 Our Excellent Adventure ...
 One Perfect Summer Day